OctopusDeploy/blog/blog/2020-09/testing-with-kind/index.md

 ## Uploading the certificates

-The two certificate files created from the kind Kubernetes configuration file are uploaded into Octopus:
+The two certificate files created from the Kind Kubernetes configuration file are uploaded into Octopus:

 ![](certificates.png "width=500")